QuantEcon/lecture-python-programming.myst/lectures/oop_intro.md

 If some users choose `len()` and others choose `length()`, then the style will be inconsistent and harder to remember.

-To avoid this, the creator of Python chose to have some built-in functions like `len()`, to make clear that `len()` is the convention.
+To avoid this, the creator of Python chose to add `len()` as a built-in function, to help emphasize that `len()` is the convention.

-Now, having said all of this, Python still is object oriented under the hood.
+Now, having said all of this, Python *is* still object oriented under the hood.

 In fact, the list `x` discussed above has a method called `__len__()`.